SegataLab/viromedb/README.md

 # viromeDB

-The code organized in this repo recapitulates the computational steps for the assembly and curation of the sequences of ViromeDB.
+The code organized in this repo recapitulates the computational steps for the assembly and curation of the Viral Sequence Clusters (VSCs).

 The code provided here is not optimized for universal use and is released for information and reproducibility puroposes only.
 This code cannot be run "as is" and needs to be adapted to your storage and computational architecture to be used.

+## Input and Output ##

+The entry point of the pipeline is a set of viromes (Viral-Like-Particle enrichednriched) that are highly enriched for viruses.
+After several steps of clustering and annotation, we release a set of ~45k refined and de-replicated sequences from viromes and metagenomes.

+The final set of representative sequences is available for future studies [here](http://segatalab.cibio.unitn.it/data/VDB_Zolfo_et_al.html).
+The raw set of non-dereplicated sequences is also available at the same location.

 ## ▶ Step 0: Virome Assembly ##